urushiyama/PronounceMovieMaker/README.md

 - some environment to run python script (tested by [Anaconda](https://www.anaconda.com/products/individual))
 - some third-party python libraries (run `pip install -r requirements.txt` to use)
 - some environment to run perl script (tested by [ActivePerl](https://www.activestate.com/products/perl/downloads/))
+- ffmpeg should be installed and the path to its bin shoubld be created

 ## Directory Structure